How serious is President Barack Obama about withdrawing all troops from Iraq in 16 months?

 But is he really?
 Let's consider a few things.

-in Iraq.
+It certainly does not reflect the thinking of the military commanders actually involved in Iraq.
 Theirs is reflected in the present plan calling for withdrawal in 2011.

 So what's the situation now?
 Well here's a snippet from a recent DoD press briefing which took place after the Jan 21st meeting with Sec.
 Gates and Adm.
 Mullen:

 Q You certainly must, at this point, have a fair idea of what your view is about a 16-month withdrawal.